 The main goal is the investigation and development of high-performance and sustainable battery materials for lithium and lithium-ion batteries of the future generation.
 The work at the HIU focuses in particular on the development of alternative anode materials, optimized electrolyte systems and environmentally friendly strategies for processing electrodes.

-The aim of the INFORM project is the design of intelligent battery formation systems to accelerate, reduce process costs and improve the quality of lithium-ion batteries on the basis of AI and digitization in production.
+The aim of the INFORM project is to design intelligent battery formation systems to accelerate, reduce process costs and increase the quality of lithium-ion batteries based on AI and digitalization in production.

 The aim of this project is to develop a simple method that allows the polymer electrolyte to be built up directly in the cathode material and enables a new cell design.
 The ion-conducting polymer electrolyte matrix can come into close contact with the active material and take on the function of both the separator and the binder.